Dan Quinn (ice hockey)

 Daniel Peter Quinn (born June 1, 1965) is a Canadian former professional ice hockey player and former professional golfer.
 Quinn played 14 seasons in the National Hockey League (NHL).
 Quinn was born in Ottawa, Ontario, but grew up in Brockville, Ontario.

+Ice hockey career

 Calgary Flames

-Quinn was drafted 13th overall by the Calgary Flames in the 1983 NHL Entry Draft, while he was playing for the Belleville Bulls of the Ontario Hockey League (OHL).
+Quinn was drafted 13th overall by the Calgary Flames in the 1983 NHL entry draft, while he was playing for the Belleville Bulls of the Ontario Hockey League (OHL).
 Quinn made his debut with Calgary halfway through the next season, scoring 52 points in 54 games.
 When he was called up he had been leading the OHL in scoring with 59 points.
-During his third season with the Flames, he scored 30-goals and 72-points and then added 15 more points in 18 playoff games as he advanced to the Stanley Cup Finals where his Flames were defeated by the Montreal Canadiens.
+During his third season with the Flames, he scored 30 goals and 72 points, and then added 15 more points in 18 playoff games as he advanced to the Stanley Cup Final where his Flames were defeated by the Montreal Canadiens.
 The next season, on November 12, 1986, Quinn was traded to the Pittsburgh Penguins for Mike Bullard.